waynodiablo/Oystercard/pills/debugging.md

 * The data is not reaching the DB.
 * An error should be thrown when the user is saved.

-## 4 - `p` Everywhere
+## 4 - Follow the flow and get visibility

-As you follow the flow of your program, there are two basic things you'll want to find out.
+As you try to understand your program, there are two basic things you'll want to find out.

 **Which parts of your program are running, and what order are they running in?**

-**What are the values of variables, and are they what I expected?**
+**What are the values of variables, and are they what you expected?**

-Here are some techniques for doing that:
+Here are some techniques for finding out these things:

 * `p`/`puts` (Ruby) or `console.log` (JavaScript)
 * `byebug`/`binding.pry` (Ruby) or `debugger` (JavaScript) to pause your code